se71nny/CASTING_RECOGNITION_AI/docs/hailo_quantization_pipeline.md

 Every intermediate artifact is stored next to the original weights by default, and you can override the output locations with CLI flags.

 ## Stage 2 – Hailo Dataflow Compiler
-Run the Hailo compiler CLI manually once a quantized HAR is ready:
+Run the Hailo compiler CLI manually once a quantized HAR is ready.
+The dedicated guide in [`docs/hailo_hef_compilation.md`](./hailo_hef_compilation.md) covers the full command and common flags, but at a high level you will invoke:

 ```bash
 hailo compiler path/to/model_optimized.har \